Nikeshji/Covid-19_DataAnalyisis/README.md

 * Extract and present specific data for India, Yemen, and the United States.
 * Sort the data by confirmed and recovered cases for further insights.

-## Data Source

-[Specify the source of your data here.
-For example: "The data was obtained from the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) COVID-19 dataset."]

 ## Methodology